brianvanburken/brianvanburken.github.io/_posts/2022-12-27-using-read-in-vim.md

 ---
 layout: post
 title: Using :read in Vim
+extra:
     excerpt: The vim command :read allows you to input anything from a file into the current buffer.
 Useful if you want to copy things from another file.
 tags:
  - Vim
 ---